Grothendieck's pairing on Neron component groups: Galois descent from the semistable case

 \begin{Rmk} In the paragraph before the cited lemma \cite[loc.cit., Lem.\ C.11]{Mil06}, the cases $r = 0, 1$ of the equality

 are stated and used.
 In this remark, we show, as an illustration of our methods in \cite{Suz13}, that this equality is true for any $r$.
 The tricky point is that the topologies on $\Order_{K}$ and $k$ here should be the smooth topologies and the $i$ here should be the natural continuous map $i_{\sm} \colon \Spec k_{\sm} \to \Spec \Order_{K, \sm}$.
-Hence the equality above might appear to require that the pullback $i_{\sm}^{\ast}$ be exact, or equivalently, the pushforward $i_{\sm, \ast}$ send injectives to injectives.
-This is not true since the category of smooth schemes over $\Order_{K}$ is not closed under finite inverse limits.
+Hence, if $r \ge 2$, the equality above might look as if it required that the pullback $i_{\sm}^{\ast}$ be exact or, equivalently, the pushforward $i_{\sm, \ast}$ send injectives to injectives.
+However, $i_{\sm}^{\ast}$ is not exact, since the category of smooth schemes over $\Order_{K}$ is not closed under finite inverse limits.
 In fact, the morphism $\Ga \to \Ga$ over $\Order_{K}$ given by multiplication by a prime element is injective in $\Ab(\Order_{K, \sm})$, while it becomes the zero map $\Ga \to \Ga$ after applying $i_{\sm}^{\ast}$.
-In the above proof of Proposition \ref{prop: comparison with Grothendieck's pairing}, we used the fact that $j_{\ast} X$ is representable (by the N\'eron model $\mathcal{X}$) to pass from the smooth site to the fppf site.
-Without the exactness of $i_{\sm}^{\ast}$, we can still prove the above equality as follows.
+In the above proof of \eqref{prop: comparison with Grothendieck's pairing}, we used the fact that $j_{\ast} X$ is representable (by the N\'eron model $\mathcal{X}$) to pass from the smooth site to the fppf site.
+Without the exactness of $i_{\sm}^{\ast}$, we can still prove the above equality for general $r$ as follows.